Understanding Control Technologies

 Dr Luca Cavanini

-Dr Luca Cavanini is experienced in advanced control methods such as nonlinear model predictive control, optimisation, renewable power, mobile robotics, autonomous vehicle control, path planning, artificial intelligence, and machine learning techniques for control systems.
+Dr Luca Cavanini is experienced in advanced control methods such as nonlinear model predictive control, optimisation, renewable power, mobile robotics, autonomous vehicle control, path planning, Artificial Intelligence, and machine learning techniques for control systems.

 Additional Information